 - Implantation requires surgical intervention.
 In certain areas of the jaw, this can lead to complications such as maxillary sinus exposure and nerve damage.

 - The implant is more expensive than the bridge.

 - If there is an insufficient bone for implantation, the dentist may place a bone graft and this will cost more.

 - The treatment usually takes 3-6 months which is longer than the bridge procedure duration.

-- It is not suitable for all patients such as heavy smokers, patients with uncontrolled diabetes mellitus, liver disease, and kidney disease.
+- It is not suitable for some patients such as heavy smokers, patients with uncontrolled diabetes mellitus, liver disease, and kidney disease.

 So, implant or bridge?
 If the neighboring teeth are healthy and the quality of bone is suitable, an implant is the better choice.
 If the neighboring teeth have a large restoration or root canal treatment, a bridge may be a better choice.
 To know which treatment is suitable for you “implant or bridge”, you have to consult your dentist.